-Pelosi intends to appoint 2nd Republican to Jan.
+Pelosi appoints 2nd GOP critic of Trump to Jan.
 6 committee

-WASHINGTON (AP) — House Speaker Nancy Pelosi said Sunday she intends to name a second Republican critic of Donald Trump, Rep. Adam Kinzinger, to a special committee investigating the Capitol riot and she pledged that the Democratic-majority panel will “find the truth.”
+WASHINGTON (AP) — House Speaker Nancy Pelosi on Sunday named a second Republican critic of Donald Trump, Rep. Adam Kinzinger, to a special committee investigating the Capitol riot and pledged that the Democratic-majority panel will “get to the truth.”
+Kinzinger said he “humbly accepted” the appointment even as his party’s leadership is boycotting the inquiry.

+With the committee set to hold its first meeting, hearing from police officers who battled the rioters, Pelosi said it was imperative to learn what happened on Jan.
+6, when insurrectionists disrupted the congressional certification of Joe Biden’s presidential victory, and why the violent siege took place.
+That mission, she said, must be pursued in a bipartisan manner to ensure “such an attack can never happen again.”

+Kinzinger, an Illinois Republican, will bring “great patriotism to the committee’s mission: to find the facts and protect our Democracy,” she said in a statement.

+“For months, lies and conspiracy theories have been spread, threatening our self-governance,” Kinzinger said in a statement.
+“For months, I have said that the American people deserve transparency and truth on how and why thousands showed up to attack our democracy.”

+“I will work diligently to ensure we get to the truth and hold those responsible for the attack fully accountable,” he said.

-With the committee set to hold its first meeting on Tuesday, hearing from police officers who battled the rioters on Jan.
-6, House Republican leader Kevin McCarthy has said the GOP will not participate after Pelosi, D-Calif., refused to accept the members he picked.
+House Republican leader Kevin McCarthy has said the GOP will not participate after Pelosi, D-Calif., refused to accept the members he picked.

-Pelosi, who already put Rep. Liz Cheney, R-Wyo., on the select committee, now says she intends to add Kinzinger, R-Ill.
-Cheney and Kinzinger were among the 10 House Republicans to vote for Trump’s second impeachment and the only two Republicans who voted last month to form the special committee.

 McCarthy, R-Calif., has said the committee was a “sham process” and withdrew his five members when Pelosi rejected two of them, Reps.
 Jim Banks of Indiana and Jim Jordan of Ohio.
 Both voted on Jan.
-6 against certifying Joe Biden’s presidential win over Trump.
+6 against certifying Biden’s election victory over Trump.

 Kinzinger and Cheney have faulted Trump as a factor in spurring the insurrection with his persistently false claims that the 2020 election was “stolen” due to voting fraud.